Whimsy Stick

 Week 2 onward · Daily before walks · 10 min sessions

-Phase 3 introduces the how to use a flirt pole to fix reactivity protocol into daily life.
-The mechanism is simple: a 10-minute structured flirt pole for reactive dogs session before every walk depletes accumulated arousal that would otherwise be looking for a target on the walk.
-Consequently, you lower the dog’s reactive baseline before the walk begins, rather than trying to manage the full accumulated load out on the street.
+Phase 3 integrates the protocol into daily life.
+A 10-minute structured session before every walk depletes accumulated arousal that would otherwise be looking for a target on the street.
+You lower the dog’s reactive baseline before the walk begins, rather than trying to manage the full accumulated load outside.
+If your dog is hyper after walks, this phase will change that pattern entirely.

 • 1

-Run the flirt pole for reactive dogs session immediately before every walk — not 30 minutes before.
+Run the session immediately before every walk, not 30 minutes before.
 The goal is the post-session calm state applied directly to the walk.
-Leash up while the dog is still settled from the flirt pole session.
+Leash up while the dog is still settled.

 • 2

 Keep the session structured, not wild.
-This is not about physical exhaustion — it’s about completing the predatory sequence and producing the neurological calm that follows.
-Ten controlled minutes with proper Wait and Drop-it cues is the target when using a flirt pole for reactive dogs pre-walk.
+This is not about physical exhaustion.
+It’s about completing the predatory sequence and producing the neurological calm that follows.
+Ten controlled minutes with proper Wait and Drop-it cues is the target.

 • 3

 Track the difference.
 Note your dog’s behavior on walks with and without the pre-session.
-Most owners using how to use a flirt pole to fix reactivity see a noticeable walk improvement within 3 to 5 days — shorter reaction windows, faster recovery after triggers, more check-ins with the handler.
+Most owners see a noticeable walk improvement within 3 to 5 days: shorter reaction windows, faster recovery after triggers, more check-ins with the handler.

 ⚠️